vmware-samples/vmware-blockchain-samples/vmware-blockchain-ethereum-developer-kit/vmbc-ethereum/sample-dapps/nft-platform/README.md

 # Appendix

-## Connecting Metamask
+## Connecting Metamask to VMBC

 Metamask is available on Google Chrome as an extension, and this is a key requirement to this NFT sample.

-If you have never added your blockchain's EthRPC URL and the chain Id (default 5000) as a separate network on Metamask, you can click on user profile picture to open the dropdown menu and click `Settings` > `Networks` > `Add Network` > `Add Network Manually` and provide:
+If you have never added your VMware Blockchain's URL and the Chain ID (default 5000) as a separate network on Metamask, you can click on user profile picture to open the dropdown menu and click `Settings` > `Networks` > `Add Network` > `Add Network Manually` and provide: